 For six months after our in-person training, senior journalists guide Fellows as they complete ambitious explanatory or investigative Fellowship projects.
 We have trained more than 800 journalists since 2005.
 Click here to read the hundreds of stories that our Fellows have produced, changing policy and winning journalism awards.
 Click here for specifics on all our Fellowships.
 For questions about upcoming programs, contact us at email@example.com

-We award more than $60,000 annually to reporters to underwrite substantive explanatory and investigative journalism and community engagement by newsrooms.
-All of our Fellows receive reporting grants through out National, California or California data Fellowship or another one of our reporting funds.
+We award tens of thousands in grants annually to underwrite substantive explanatory and investigative journalism and community engagement by newsrooms.
+All of our Fellows receive reporting grants through out National, California or California Data Fellowships or one of our reporting funds.
 Each year, five to seven of our National Fellows receive grants from the The Dennis A. Hunt Fund for Health Journalism, which honors the legacy of the late Dennis A. Hunt, a visionary leader at The California Endowment who co-founded our program.
 Another five to seven National Fellows receive grants from our Fund for Journalism on Child Well-Being, which supports journalism on child health, welfare or well-being.
 Five National Fellows also receive community engagement grants These grants, all competitively awarded, provide critical support and resources at a time of industry upheaval, enabling the reporting of important stories that might otherwise have gone untold and providing funds for engagement with communities to further the impact of the work and highlight community voices.

 Center for Health Journalism Digital